python/cpython/Doc/library/pyexpat.rst

 Content Model Descriptions
 --------------------------

+.. module:: xml.parsers.expat.model

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

 Content modules are described using nested tuples.
 Each tuple contains four
 values: the type, the quantifier, the name, and a tuple of children.
 Children are simply additional content module descriptions.

-The values of the first two fields are constants defined in the ``model`` object of the :mod:`xml.parsers.expat` module.
+The values of the first two fields are constants defined in the :mod:`xml.parsers.expat.model` module.
 These constants can be collected in two
 groups: the model type group and the quantifier group.

 The constants in the model type group are: